 Kindle Direct Publishing is the self-publishing platform that makes it possible for authors to create paperbacks and distribute them through Amazon.
 Its main advantage is that it permits print on demand, which means authors can have both paperback and eBook formats ready for sale through Amazon and expanded distribution channels.

-There are paperback formatting requirements for book covers if you want to self-publish through CreateSpace.
-Adhering to the CreateSpace guidelines for cover creation will make it possible to keep its content including images intact and in appropriate positions.
+There are paperback formatting requirements for book covers if you want to self-publish through KDP.
+Adhering to the guidelines for cover creation will make it possible to keep its content including images intact and in appropriate positions.

 Placement of Text and Images

 The paperback format will undergo a bit of processing, folding, trimming etc before a final copy is produced.
-That’s why CreateSpace requires that you place your text and images within a stipulated safe zone.
-According to CreateSpace guidelines for cover creation, all live elements (text, graphics, etc) should be at least 0.125 inches inside the trim lines.
+That’s why KDP requires that you place your text and images within a stipulated safe zone.
+According to KDP guidelines for cover creation, all live elements (text, graphics, etc) should be at least 0.125 inches inside the trim lines.

-Meeting the above CreateSpace guidelines might be challenging, but it will ensure your cover is presented professionally.
+Meeting the above Kindle Direct Publishing guidelines might be challenging, but it will ensure your cover is presented professionally.
 Thus, don’t take any single paperback formatting requirement lightly as it will weigh on how your book is perceived by potential buyers.